‘Justice was served’: Judge rules teen in Virginia school rape case engaged in ‘non-consensual sex’

 He is to be sentenced later, according to lawyers in the case.

 After the attack on his daughter, Mr. Smith was arrested at a Loudoun County school board meeting on June 22, an incident that became a partial justification for the National School Boards Association to ask the Biden administration for federal help to stop stormy public meetings from turning into “domestic terrorism.”
-Attorney General Merrick B. Garland quickly announced that the FBI would help to investigate threats of violence against school officials nationwide.
+Attorney General Merrick Garland quickly announced that the FBI would help to investigate threats of violence against school officials nationwide.

 At a House hearing last week, Mr. Garland testified that he didn’t know anything about the sexual assault case at Stone Bridge high school.